Abraham-Felix/casita-del-arbol/README.md

-# nuxt 3 educational project in Spanish and english
+# Nuxt 3 educational project for Kids and Parents in Spanish and English

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.